How to Set Up Oculus Proxies on Ubuntu

 2. The output should display the IP address assigned by Oculus Proxies.

-Step 4.
 Make Proxy Settings Persistent (Optional)

 To keep the proxy settings active across sessions, you can add them to your .bashrc